-Karengo is the wild nori from New Zealand and the Flakes are tea-leaves size pieces suitable to a wide variety of culinary applications.
+Karengo is the name for a number of species of nori that grow around New Zealand.
+The Flakes are tea-leaves size pieces suitable to a wide variety of culinary applications.
 Karengo flakes are used as a flavourful sprinkle on grains, fish & omelette or as an ingredient in prepared dishes like cakes, tartare or sauces.

-Our Karengo is wild-harvested sustainably from designated coastal areas in the South Island of New Zealand.
-It is harvested by hand, rinsed in clean seawater to rid it of most of the debris then dried by the natural action of the wind.
-It is cleaned by hand before packing; Karengo is tested for contaminants.
+Our Karengo is wild-harvested sustainably in South America.
+It is harvested by hand, dried naturally and cleaned by hand before packing.
+Karengo is tested for contaminants.

 Download your Karengo Recipe Brochure